-To the Board of Directors of Teach for All, Inc.
+To the Board of Directors of Teach For All, Inc.

-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the consolidated financial statements of Teach for All, Inc. and its subsidiary, Teach For All Network (collectively, "TFALL") which comprise the consolidated statement of financial position as of September 30, 2021, and the related consolidated statements of activities, functional expenses, and cash flows for the year then ended, and the related notes to the consolidated financial statements, and have issued our report thereon dated February 18, 2022.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States (Government Auditing Standards), the consolidated financial statements of Teach For All, Inc. and its subsidiary, Teach for All Network (collectively, "TFALL"), which comprise the consolidated statement of financial position as of September 30, 2022, and the related consolidated statements of activities, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements, and have issued our report thereon dated February 14, 2023.

-Internal control over financial reporting
+Report on internal control over financial reporting

-In planning and performing our audit of the consolidated financial statements, we considered TFALL's internal control over financial reporting ("internal control") as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of internal control.
+In planning and performing our audit of the consolidated financial statements, we considered TFALL's internal control over financial reporting ("internal control") as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of TFALL's internal control.
 Accordingly, we do not express an opinion on the effectiveness of TFALL's internal control.